CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 ```

 ### API URLs
-All Alkaid API URLs start with “/apis/{api-group-name}/{version}”, just like k8s.
+All Arktos API URLs start with “/apis/{api-group-name}/{version}”, just like k8s.
 The API URLs for the resources of different scopes are as follows:
   1. Cluster-scoped resources can be addressed by “/apis/{api-group-name}/{version}/*”.
   2. Tenant-scoped resources are addressed by paths like “/apis/{api-group-name}/{version}/tenants/{tenant}/*”.
   3. Namespace-scoped resources are addressed by paths like “/apis/{api-group-name}/{version}/tenants/{tenant}/namespaces/{namespace}/*”.